Bookrage001/osc/resources/docs/extras/css-tips.md

 !!! tip ""
     Mixing Inline and Selector syntaxes doesn't work, once you use selectors, you have to use the `:host` selector to target the widget element.

+## Extra css classes: `class`

+This non-standard css property can be used to add custom css classes to the widget element: `class: my-custom-class;` Multiple classes can be added (one per `class` statement).

+!!! warning ""
+    Using class names that are already used in the app can be hazardous.
+In order to avoid that, custom class names should be prefixed with something uncommon and preferably cool, such as `xxx-myclass` or `crispy-bacon-myclass`.

 ## Layering: `z-index`

 Z-Axis ordering can be set using the `z-index` rule.
 Absolutely positionned widgets (when `top` or `left` is different from `auto`) have `z-index:10;` by default.